A kit with the circuit board parts for this circuit is available from CirKits.com.

 IC1b, IC1c and IC1d are all wired as voltage comparators, they produce low or high outputs according to the three settable voltage sense levels.
 IC1c goes high when the battery voltage is above the On Voltage setting.
 IC1d goes high when the battery voltage is below the Off Voltage setting.
 IC1b goes low when the battery voltage is below the Low Voltage setting.
 LED2 and LED3 are connected to the output of IC1c and IC1d and are activated by connecting jumper JP1 during calibration.
 Resistor R7 provides hysteresis to the IC1b circuit, this prevents chatter in the LV signal.

-If IC1c detects the On Voltage and the Mode switch is set to Auto On, the set line of flip-flop IC2b is activated and the IC2b Q output goes high and the Q! output goes low.
+If IC1c detects the On Voltage and the Mode switch S2 is set to Auto On, the set line of flip-flop IC2b is activated and the IC2b Q output goes high and the Q! output goes low.
 Load power is turned on.
 If IC1d detects the Off Voltage, the reset line of flip-flop IC2b is activated and the IC2b Q output goes low and the Q! output goes high.
 Load power is turned off.
+If S2 is set to Off, the LVD1 can be turned on by pressing the switch to the momentary Manual On side.
+The manual on function only works if the battery voltage is above the On Voltage setting.

 When IC1b detects a Low Voltage condition, its output goes low and both LED4b and opto-isolator ISO2 are turned on.
 Resistor R7 provides hysteresis for the Low Voltage signal to prevent on/off chatter.
 Adjustable hysteresis is provided for the load on/off control by the proper setting of RV1 and RV3.